Theodor Corona Musachi

-Theodor Musachi (Teodor Koronë Muzaka) or Teodor III Muzaka, was an Albanian nobleman who led the 1437–38 revolt against the Ottomans and was one of the founders of the League of Lezhë in 1444.
+Theodor Corona Musachi (Teodor Koronë Muzaka) or Teodor III Korona Muzaka, was an Albanian nobleman who led the 1437–38 revolt against the Ottomans and was one of the founders of the League of Lezhë in 1444.

-Family

-Theodor Musachi was а member of the Muzaka family whose domains extended till Kastoria (in modern-day Greece) at the end of the 14th and beginning of the 15th century.
-According to Gjon Muzaka (not completely reliable primary source) parents of Theodor Corona Musachi had three sons (Gjin, Theodor and Stoya) and two daughters (Comita and Kyranna).
+Life

+Ancestry and Inheritance

+Theodor Corona Musachi was а prominent member of the Muzaka family.
+They were rulers of the Principality of Muzaka, whose domains extended from Myzeqe till Kastoria, (modern-day Greece).

+According to John Muzaka's memoir, Theodor was the youngest son of Andrea III and his wife Chiranna Zenevisi, Lady of Grabossa.
+The couple had another son Lord Ginno II, who would become Lord John's father, as well as two daughters, Lady Maria and Lady Helena.
+Through his sister Maria, Theodor III was an in-law of Skanderbeg, who married his niece, Andronika Arianiti.

-Muzaka explained that Theodor inherited control over Berat from his father Andrea Muzaka III.
-It is unknown when Muzaka family began to control Berat.
-Byzantine Eastern Roman sources state that the Muzaka family was in control of Berat regions since 1270 sometimes under Byzantine umbrella and sometimes as de jure independent lords.
-Many Albanian Princes unlike other ethnicities of the Eastern Roman Empire had the right of total autonomy and self governance in their lands, with the promise to join the Roman emperor in foreign wars.
-This is also stated in the diary of Teodor Muzaka, in which is mentioned that Muzaka family was the ruler of Epirus for centuries.
-It does not state clearly if it was historical Epirus or just some parts of Southern Albania.
-The Muzaka family was in conflict with Prince Marko.
-Muzaka family managed to defeat Marko and take large shares of south and southwestern Macedonia from him.
+In the chronicle, John Muzaka explained that Theodor inherited control over Berat from his father.
+However, the exact period of when the Muzaka family began to control the city, still remains unknown.
+Byzantine Eastern Roman sources state that the Muzaka family was in control of Beratian regions since 1270, sometimes under the Byzantine rule and other times as de jure independent lords.
+Unlike other ethnicities of the Eastern Roman Empire, Albanian Princes had the right of total autonomy and self governance in their lands, with the promise to join the Roman emperor in foreign wars.
+Such autonomy is confirmed in the diary of Theodor Muzaka I, in which the Muzakas are mentioned as having been rulers of Epirus for centuries.
+Although, a clear distinction between the historical land of Epirus and parts of Southern Albania is not stated.

+Military activities

+One of the biggest political threats to the Muzaka was Prince Marko, with whom they had constant conflicts with.
+Nonetheless, they managed to defeat Marko and take large shares of south and southwestern Macedonia from him.

-Before 1396 (the year of Marko's death) Musachi was probably a young man who participated in this conflict, which explains why he is commemorated in Serbian and south Slavic epic poetry as Korun, Marko's enemy.
+Before 1396, (the year of Marko's death), Theodor Corona Musachi was likely a young man who participated in the conflict over Kastoria.
+As a result he is commemorated in Serbian and south Slavic epic poetry as Korun Aramija, Marko's enemy.

-At the end of 1411, Niketa Thopia suffered a heavy defeat from the forces of Theodor Corona Musachi during one skirmish.
+At the end of 1411, Niketa Thopia suffered a heavy defeat from the forces of Theodor III.
 This event was recorded in a Venetian source composed on 29 February 1412.
 He himself was held prisoner and with the intervention of the Ragusan Republic was released in 1413, but only after conceding some territories around the Shkumbin river to the Muzaka family.